-C:\>net use m: \\server\name\share The command completed successfully C:\>M: M:\>setup /s /v"DTSETUPINI=\"m:\DTSetup.ini\" /qn"
+C:\>net use m: \\server_name\share The command completed successfully C:\>M: M:\>setup /s /v"DTSETUPINI=\"m:\DTSetup.ini\" /qn"

-Installing Double-Take Move using the Double-Take Console
+Installing using the Double-Take Console

-You can use the Double-Take Console to install or upgrade Double-Take Move on your other servers.
+You can use the Double-Take Console to install Double-Take Move on your other servers.
 The installation is a full, client and server installation.

-- If you are upgrading from Double-Take RecoverNow, you should manually remove it and any TimeData and OnTrack PowerControls components before upgrading.
-The uninstall may be time consuming while it removes the associated SQL instance and deletes the continuous data protection storage bins.
-Additionally, the TimeData uninstall may require a reboot.
-Make sure that you recall and restore any Double-Take archived or deduplicated files before you uninstall Double-Take RecoverNow.
-If you choose not to uninstall TimeData or Ontrack PowerControls, Double-Take RecoverNow will still be uninstalled, and these programs will no longer function after the upgrade.
-If you do not remove the products, you will have to manually remove them. - 1.
-Add the servers where you want to install Double-Take to your console session.
-See Adding servers on page 50. - 2.
+- 1. Add the servers where you want to install Double-Take to your console session.
+See Adding servers on page 49. - 2.
 From the Manage Servers page, highlight all of the servers where you want to install Double-Take, and select Install from the toolbar. - 3.
 Each server needs an activation code for the installation.
 If you are upgrading and your server already has an activation code that is valid for the current version, you can either skip this step to use the existing activation code or you can complete this step to replace the existing activation code. - a.
 If you have a single activation code that can be used on multiple servers, such as a site license or an evaluation code, highlight all of the servers where you want to apply the same activation code and click Set Activation codes.
 If you have unique activation codes for each of your servers, highlight just one server and click Set Activation codes. - b.
 Type in your activation code or click Choose from inventory to open the Activation Codes dialog box where you can select the activation code you want to apply.
-For more information on the license inventory, see Managing the Double-Take license inventory on page 30. - c.
+For more information on the license inventory, see Managing the Double-Take license inventory on page 29. - c.
 Click OK to configure the installation or upgrade for the selected activation code. - d.
 Repeat steps a-c for any additional servers that are using unique activation codes. - 4.
 The Default Installation Options section contains the default settings from the console's Options page.
 These settings will be applied to all of the servers you are installing to or upgrading.
 If desired, modify any of the installation options.
-See Console options on page 42.
+See Console options on page 41.